Kunle Adejuyigbe

-Kunle Adejuyigbe (born 8 August 1977) is a Nigerian sprinter.
+Adekunle "Kunle" Adejuyigbe (born 8 August 1977), also spelled Adekunle Adejiuyi, is a Nigerian sprinter.

+Adejuyigbe was an All-American sprinter for the Idaho Vandals track and field team, finishing sixth in the 4 × 400 m at the 1999 NCAA Division I Indoor Track and Field Championships.

-Adejuyigbe won a bronze medal in 4 x 400 metres relay at the 1995 World Championships, together with teammates Udeme Ekpeyong, Jude Monye and Sunday Bada.
+Adejuyigbe won a bronze medal in the 4 × 400 metres relay at the 1995 World Championships, together with teammates Udeme Ekpeyong, Jude Monye and Sunday Bada.